ConRdav/mythology-quiz/README.md

 - __Difficulty Selector__

     - The difficulty selector allows you to choose how challenging you want the quiz to be.
-You get the option between three diffculties, Mortal, Demi-God and Olympian each with different time constrainst.
+You get the option between three diffculties, Mortal, Demi-God and Olympian each with different time constraint.
 For example you only have 10 seconds to answer a question before you're timed out in Olympian difficulty.
 When clicked each diffculty will take you to their specific quiz rules.
     ![Difficulty Selector](/assets/images/difficulty-selector-page.webp)

 - __Quiz Rules__

-  - Depending on the difficulty picked you'll be taken to the rules page which will describe how the quiz works.However if you don't like the difficulty you picked you'll be able to head back to the choose difficulty page by clicking the change difficulty button.
+  - Depending on the difficulty picked you will be taken to the rules page which will describe how the quiz works.However if you don't like the difficulty you picked you will be able to head back to the choose difficulty page by clicking the change difficulty button.
 Once you have read the rules press 'Start Quiz' to start the quiz.
   ![Quiz Rules](/assets/images/rules-page.webp)

 - __Quiz Game__

   - Once you start the quiz the user will be presented with a question counter, a timer, the question itself and the answer button options.
-  - Once the user picks and answer it will turn green if correct or red if wrong.
+  - Once the user picks an answer it will turn green if correct or red if wrong.
 Once an answer is selected the user will not be able to select another and the next button will show up for them to move onto the next question.
   -Also if the timer runs to zero the answer buttons will be locked and show you the correct answer.
   ![Quiz Game](/assets/images/quiz-game.webp)
   ![Quiz Game Correct](/assets/images/quiz-game-correct-answer.webp)